-Motorola's latest flagship handset has been around for a wile now, but it still offers some real high-end spec at a jaw dropping price.
+Motorola's erstwhile flagship handset has been around for a while now, but it still offers some real high-end spec at a jaw dropping price.
 If you want a 20MP camera and 2K display, you no longer have to pay top dollar for it.
-We loved the Moto X Style and it's especially great as you can design your own using the online Moto Maker.
-Buying it from a network means you don't get to choose the design though, but it's still a great looking phone even when not customised.
-If you're looking for it on a UK network contract, here's our selection of the best deals you can get today.

 Techradar's Moto X Style review highlights: